Read facts you never knew about Doris Day:

 Although Doris agreed with bandleader Barney Rapp’s decision to change her last name, she hated the name Day.
 She said it sounded as if she worked at a burlesque club.

-Doris said her love for animals began when she was recovering from her car accident.
+Doris said her love for animals began when she was recovering from her car accident as a teenager.
 She got a dog called Tiny and took it out on walks everyday while using her crutches.
 But Doris did not use a leash and one day Tiny ran out on the street and was killed by an oncoming car.
 She was heartbroken and felt incredibly guilty.
 She credits this tragedy with sparking her interest in animal welfare.

 Doris was good friends with Judy Garland and (her once boyfriend) Ronald Reagan.

-Doris hates swear words and reportedly had a swear jar in her recording studio.
-She also refuses to let her songs be used in movies that contain swear words.
+Doris hated swear words and reportedly had a swear jar in her recording studio.
+She also refused to let her songs be used in movies that contained swear words.

 Working with Alfred Hitchcock for The Man Who Knew Too Much made her very insecure.
 He rarely commented on her acting during filming and she thought he was unhappy with her performance.
 She later learned that he simply felt she did a good job and that there was nothing to comment on.

-She doesn’t like her hit song Que Sera Sera from the film The Man Who Knew Too Much.
+She didn’t like her hit song Que Sera Sera from the film The Man Who Knew Too Much.

 After retiring from acting, Doris and her son Terry bought the Cypress Inn, a hotel near her home in Carmel.
 Of course it’s related to her work for animals: the hotel is known for its dog-friendly atmosphere.

-Calamity Jane is her personal favorite of all the films she appeared in.
+Calamity Jane was her personal favorite of all the films she appeared in.

-Although she was friends with frequent co-star Rock Hudson, she said after his death that she had never known he was homosexual.
+Although she was friends with frequent co-star Rock Hudson, she said that she had never known he was homosexual.

-She is a staunch Republican and told the press she voted for George W. Bush in the 2000 and 2004 elections.
+She was a staunch Republican and told the press she voted for George W. Bush in the 2000 and 2004 elections.

-Doris has a terrible fear of flying stemming from the tours she did in the 40’s that resulted in some close calls in winter weather.
-She reluctantly flew to locations during her film career, but hasn’t been on a plane in years now.
+Doris had a terrible fear of flying stemming from the tours she did in the 40’s that resulted in some close calls in winter weather.
+She reluctantly flew to locations during her film career, but had not been on a plane for years when she passed.